VIsual-Intelligence-Tech-Adv-Lab/CORE-Physics-Informed-Ensembles/README.md

 If you use this code, please cite the associated paper:

 **Das Anup Kumar and Gaurav Kumar Nayak.**
-*Consensus-driven Optimization for Regularized Ensembles: Robust Training Scheme for Physics Informed Neural Networks.*
+*Consensus-driven Optimization for Regularized Ensembles: A Training Scheme for Physics Informed Neural Networks.*